saran-t/grx/README.md

 # GReXtension

-*grx* is a macro processor, primarily intended to ease the process of writing good code for General Relativity simulations.
+*grx* is a macro processor, primarily intended to ease the writing of good code for General Relativity simulations.
 These numerical tensor codes are very heavy on indices, leading to rather messy code which is often not amenable to straightforward compiler optimization without causing even further mess.

 To demonstrate the point, let us consider writing code to calculate the spatial Christoffel symbols in C99: